Dwarf Mongoose Facts: A Small and Very Social Carnivore

 Observing the Animals

 Zoos are often controversial institutions.
 The bad ones shouldn't exist.
 The better ones try to provide a good environment and life for their charges.
 These zoos can be educational for the public and helpful in the effort to breed endangered animals.
 Life in the wild instead of in captivity is best for dwarf mongooses and enables them to perform natural behaviours.
 Zoo observations can be very enjoyable for visitors and a great learning experience, however.
-The animals are always interesting to observe.
+The animals are interesting to observe.

 - Information about dwarf mongooses from the San Diego Zoo